sonole/Containerized-WebApp-Example/README.md

     "60bf71b0fe789a2bdd2da523": 2
 }

-->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401) ->Στην περίπτωση που το id του προιοντος δεν υπάρχει ή αν το quantity δεν ειναι int, τότε έχουμε αντίστοιχα μηνύματα σφάλματος
+->In case one of the uuid is not in the list then it returns "You don't have authorization, get out!" (status=401) ->In case the product id does not exist or if the quantity is not int, then we have corresponding error messages
-->Αν ξαναστείλουμε το request τότε απλά για το ίδιο id το quantity αυξάνεται ανάλογα με το request.
+->If we resend the request then just for the same id the quantity increases depending on the request.
-->Πάντα ελέγχεται να μην υπερβαίνουμε το απόθεμα του προίοντος
+->It is always checked not to exceed the stock of the product

-Σημ: Προυποθέτει να έχουμε κάνει login σαν απλός χρήστης και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as a simple user and have received the corresponding auth key
 </pre>
 </br>
 <pre>